Georgetown Canal Plan: Comprehensive Infrastructure Assessment of the C&O Canal NHP in Georgetown

 McMullan Principal Douglas E. Bond, PE, SE is leading McMullan's efforts.

-Georgetown Heritage (in partnership with National Park Service)
+Georgetown Heritage (in collaboration with National Park Service)